Table of Contents

 Why is my YouTube CPM so low?

 Low YouTube CPM has three main causes: your audience is in tier-3 or tier-4 countries where advertisers pay less, your niche attracts low-value ads like gaming or music, or you publish Shorts which earn $0.01 to $0.06 per thousand views compared to $3 to $10 RPM for long-form video.
+Language also matters β Hindi content earns 10x less than English.

 How much does YouTube pay per 1,000 views in 2026?

 YouTube pays creators $2 to $12 RPM for most long-form content, with the global average around $3 to $5 per thousand views.
 Finance creators earn $9 to $15 RPM.
 Gaming and entertainment creators earn $1 to $4.
-Shorts pay as little as $0.01 per thousand views through the creator revenue pool.
+Shorts pay as little as $0.01 per thousand views through the YouTube Shorts creator revenue pool.

 Can creators earn more than YouTube ad revenue alone?